Christopher Yeich on Creating Niche Content

 5. What's your take on outsourcing content?

 Having done this for a while, I feel the best approach is to generate as much content as possible through internal subject matter experts as you possibly can.
 That's the best-case scenario.
-The reality of the world, though.
-More often than not is that one doesn't have all of the necessary resources to hire a hundred people in a content team, for example.
+The reality of the world, though, is that more often than not one doesn't have all of the necessary resources to hire a hundred people in a content team, for example.
+So we do use agency partners as an extension of our teams for content creation.
+We work with both larger agencies and individuals with subject matter expertise in certain fields, industries, or solutions.

 6. What should budding content marketers not spend their time doing?